 Wonder and Joy: How to Wrap a Christmas Present That's Almost Too Pretty to Open

 Who doesn’t love the sight of Christmas presents wrapped with pretty paper, bows and decorations, arranged under a glowing Christmas tree?
-Unfortunately, not everyone can replicate this charming image.
+Unfortunately, not everyone can achieve this charming ideal.

 Many people admire a nicely wrapped present but find their own efforts fall short.